skip to primary navigation skip to content

 Profile

-Anna Middleton is Director of the Kavli Centre for Ethics, Science and the Public in the Faculty of Education.
+Anna Middleton is the Founding Director of the Kavli Centre for Ethics, Science and the Public in the Faculty of Education, core funded by the Kavli Foundation.
 She is also Associate Director for Engagement and Society, core funded by Wellcome, working at Wellcome Connecting Science, alongside the Sanger Institute 10 miles south of the University.
-Here she leads a team of researchers and engagement experts exploring the social and ethical impact of genetic technology.
+In both organisations she leads a team of researchers and engagement experts exploring the social and ethical impact of discovery science.
 Please see group website for details of outputs and impact

 Anna is an experienced psychologist and genetic counsellor, having worked with patients in the NHS she uses her clinical experience to guide social science research that focusses on how people make sense of science.
 Such empirical work feeds directly into policy, education, engagement and clinical practice.
 She has co-written the core curriculum for training genomic counsellors for the NHS in England and has a particular interest in how people make meaning of genomics and the ethical issues raised for them.
-Her programme of research has a direct impact on the way genomics is communicated in a healthcare setting, and she has a specialist interest in how to engage with both scientists and publics about ethics.
+Her programme of research has a direct impact on the way discovery science is communicated, and how to support scientists to connect with diverse members of the public to talk (and listen to each other) so that together they can anticipate the impact of discovery science on society.

-• Gathering empirical data using quantitative and qualitative research methods
+• Quantitative and qualitative social sciences research methods

 • Genetic counselling research and practice